-Varroa mites first became a threat in Australia.
-Recently, an Australian ABC news station reported, “Varroa mites discovered on ship in Australian waters… Thousands of Asian honey bees carrying devastating varroa mites have been discovered on a foreign ship berthed in Sydney…”
+Varroa mites first became a threat to Australia.
+Recently, an Australian ABC news station reported, “Varroa mites discovered on a ship in Australian waters… Thousands of Asian honey bees carrying devastating varroa mites have been discovered on a foreign ship berthed in Sydney…”

-The varroa mite is a tiny parasite which attacks bees and eventually destroys their hives.
+The varroa mite is a tiny parasite that attacks bees and eventually destroys their hives.

 While Australia is now considered free of varroa mites, fears still exist.
 A breakdown in quarantine procedures could spell disaster for Australian beekeepers.
 However, Australia’s worry is now America’s beekeeping worry.

 Varroa mites, also known as the “Varroa destructor”, are proving to be a tough adversary for Maryland beekeepers.
 Here, knowledge is the first line of defense.
 Without recognizing the problem, many beekeepers could face hive losses due to these parasites.
 Unfortunately, this once included me: it wasn’t until after my hives had been hit that I was paying attention to the threat.

 Varroa Mites are external parasites that feed off of honey bees, especially drones.
 They feed off the bees ultimately weakening and harming them thus, shortening the bees life.
 The mites also feed off the brood, the bee larvae.
 This can result in deformed adult bees missing wings or legs.
 Varroa Mites can kill off an entire colony of bees if they are not properly treated by the middle of the honeybee season.